 I believe one of our highest priorities as parents, beyond feeding and clothing, is to win our child’s heart.
-If you have a person’s heart, you have everything to need to be in a healthy and thriving relationship.
+If you have a person’s heart, you have everything you need to be in a healthy and thriving relationship.

 And it’s every parent on the planet’s goal to be in a healthy and thriving relationship with their child that lasts a lifetime.

-If you strongly desire to raise kids that want to come to you first to share their joys and victories along with their fears, questions, and problems you need to be sure you aren’t making the following communication mistakes.
+If you strongly desire to raise kids that want to come to you first, to share their joys and victories, along with their fears, questions, and problems- you need to be sure you aren’t making the following communication mistakes.

 Kids, tweens, and teens all have their own levels of sensitivity.
 And being repeatedly exposed to any of the following mistakes can cause your child to inadvertently shut down and stop sharing with you on a meaningful level.

 And that alone is devastating for a parent.

 How to Become a Parent Your Kids Won’t Talk To